TechnitiumSoftware/DnsServer/Apps/AdvancedBlockingApp/README.md

    - Then, client IP/network mapping (`networkGroupMap`)
    - More specific network matches take precedence

-2. **Allow Check**: If the domain matches any allow list (static, URL-based, regex, or AdBlock whitelist), the request is NOT blocked.
+2. **Allow Check**: If the domain matches any allow list (static, URL-based, regex, or AdBlock whitelist), the request is NOT blocked — unless a higher-priority `$important` AdBlock block rule matches, in which case the block wins.

 3. **Block Check**: If the domain matches any block list, the app returns:
+   - The custom answer from `$dnsrewrite=` if the matched AdBlock rule carries one and it's a supported form
    - `NXDOMAIN` if `blockAsNxDomain` is `true`
    - Configured `blockingAddresses` for A/AAAA queries
    - NO DATA response for other query types